 ″Very well,″ the techo continued before Knight could reply. ″There's no point in keeping it from you if you're so determined to know.″ A few of his fellows frowned at him, but did not speak.
 Perhaps he was of higher rank than they.
 Knight didn't know how sorcerers decided such things. ″The Calamity can be sealed up in its entirety,″ he said. ″Inside a living creature.″

 ″That draik I saw,″ Knight said.

 The techo frowned as though wondering how Knight had seen the draik, but he simply nodded, obviously too exhausted to bother questioning him. ″That draik.
 For centuries, he was chained in the dungeons below the Guild.
 The Calamity was sealed within him, unable to escape and taint the rest of the world.
 Other kingdoms with knowledge of it have attacked with the intention of capturing him, seeking to harness the power of the Calamity for themselves.
 Fools.
-I never thought our own king would be one of those fools.″
+I never thought your king would be one of those fools.″

 ″Your king as well,″ Knight said sharply.

 The techo shrugged again. ″He knew it to be a great destructive force, felt certain it would slay the invading army and save us all.″ A bitter laugh bubbled up from his throat, and he took a moment before continuing. ″We knew how to release it, but as for trapping it again...
 We have mainly guesswork to go by.
 Ideas that may work, and may just as surely destroy us for certain.″

 ″We are destroyed for certain whether you act or not.
 Have you even been out there?
 Have you seen what is happening?
 Any chance is better than none.″ Knight had never thought he would be encouraging someone to use magic.
 Magic, moreover, whose success was uncertain at best.